-Prior to the running of the BEAD Challenge Process, the IOB will finalize the CAI list to reflect those locations as currently lacking access to symmetrical 1 Gigabit-speed broadband service.
+Prior to the running of the BEAD Challenge Process, the IOB will finalize the CAI list to reflect those locations that currently lack access to symmetrical 1 Gigabit-speed broadband service.
 These locations will then be classified as "eligible" CAIs and be prioritized for BEAD subgrant-funded deployments.